DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 # CNC Machining

-**Students can use the SoAD Fab Lab's 48" x 48" TechnoCNC Router and 12" x 8" Carvey CNC Router by attending a CAM Appointment followed by a Cut Appointment.**
+**Students can use the SoAD Fab Lab's *TechnoCNC Router (48" x 48")* and *Carvey CNC Router (12" x 8")* by attending a CAM Appointment followed by a CNC Cut Appointment.**

 Reminders:
-* CNC machining is a complex fabrication process, we recommend starting early!
-As a rule of thumb, allow 1-2 weeks to complete the entire process (model design/edits for CNC, CAM programming, material prep/acquisition, and cut time).
+* *CNC machining is a complex fabrication process, we recommend starting early!* As a rule of thumb, allow 1-2 weeks to complete the entire process (model design/edits for CNC, CAM programming, material prep/acquisition, and cut time).
 * Digital 3D models are built from essentially nothing in empty space.
 The approach of CNC machining is the opposite; it is a process of subtractive manufacturing, where a tool carves into a stock material to leave behind the desired object.

 ## CNC Machining Process / Standards
 Any students interested in CNC Machining must read and follow the standards below.

 ### Required Orientation / Training
-* Students must complete the online SoAD Fab Lab Orientation (LINK) before using the lab space
+1. Students must complete the online SoAD Fab Lab Orientation (LINK) before using the lab space
-* Students must review the CNC User Guide (LINK) before attending their first CAM appointment.
+2. Students must review the CNC User Guide (LINK) before attending their first CAM appointment.
-* If you have never used a CNC router before, we recommend you come into the lab for a quick consultation.
+3. If you have never used a CNC router before, we recommend you come into the lab for a quick consultation.
 Bring your model pulled up on your laptop and we can talk about the best approach for what you are trying to make.

 ### Timeline
 * If a student is interested in CNC machining their model, we recommend starting the consultation / preparation process **1-2 weeks** before you want to be finished with the cut.